Buy Bank of America Stock When the Markets Wobble

 The pandemic is not the only overhanging risk for the bank stock.
 Near-zero interest rates could also be a factor impacting profits in the near-term.
 As long as the Federal Reserve keeps rates super-low to bolster the economy, the company could face issues returning to prior levels of profitability.
 Federal Reserve Chairman Jerome Powell may have quelled fears of negative interest rates.
 But, with one Fed economist calling for negative rates to spark a V-shaped recovery, America’s central banking system could wind up changing their tune.

 Also, the current crisis means share buybacks are out of the question.
-Prior to the outbreak, buybacks and dividends helped move the needle for Bank of America’s stock holders.
-But now, with buybacks on hold, this catalyst is off the table.
+This big bank put its buyback program on hiatus through the second calendar quarter.
+There’s a chance the company could resume buybacks, if they pass their upcoming Fed “stress test.”
+But it’s no slam dunk whether this past needle-mover for the stock will soon be back on the table.

-Yet, canceling buybacks could ensure banks stay well-capitalized.
-This could also mean dividends remain safe, despite lingering fears of bank stock dividend cuts.
-A stable dividend could mean shares at least stay at their current price level.
+Yet, canceling its buyback program may ensure this bank stays well-capitalized.
+This could also mean their current dividend payout remains safe, despite lingering fears of bank stock dividend cuts.
+A stable dividend may help ensure shares don’t head lower from today’s prices.

 In short, even with investor enthusiasm, it may take a while for Bank of America to rally back to $35 per share.
 But despite low interest rates hurting profits, suspending buybacks could help secure the bank’s dividend.
 This may mean shares continue to hold steady at today’s price level.